Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Introduction

 for a reference solution $\bar u$ of problem (\ref{conset})-(\ref{optpro}), under a growth assumption, in particular, Assumption \ref{growthasu} and the growth assumption in \Cref{theorem:suffsec}.
 We refer the reader to Theorem \ref{Mainthm} for more precise details, and the technicalities surrounding the statement.

 In our analysis, we employ the concept of strong Hölder subregularity of a set-valued mapping associated with the optimality of the optimal control problem \cite[Section 3I]{DontRock}.
 The stability of the first-order necessary conditions is investigated as a property of a set-valued mapping that encapsulates the generalized equation satisfied by local minimizers.
-This property is also referred to as strong (metric) $\theta$-subregularity in the literature, see \cite[Section 4]{Dontsubreg}.
-Previous works have utilized this property to establish stability results for optimal control problems, particularly those constrained by partial differential equations.
+This property is also referred to as strong (metric) $\theta$-subregularity in the literature, see \cite[Section 4]{Dontsubreg}. {In previous works, this property has been shown to imply stability for solutions of} optimal control problems, particularly those constrained by partial differential equations.
 Subregularity results for semilinear problems can be found in \cite{Alellip,corella2023}.
 However, to the best of our knowledge, such results have not been explored for systems involving the Navier--Stokes equations, which constitutes one of the key contributions of this paper.
 It is important to note that the low regularity solutions of the Navier--Stokes equations present additional challenges in the analysis, which demand the development of distinct estimates compared to papers such as \cite{Alellip,corella2023,VQreg}.

 In addition, we dedicate a self-contained appendix to abstract results in metric subregularity; we formalize the tools used to establish stability in the presence of perturbations.
 Importantly, these tools are designed to be applicable to a wide range of optimal control problems, extending beyond those constrained by the Navier--Stokes equations.
 Previous papers that have addressed the subregularity of the optimality mapping have mainly focused on providing sufficient conditions.
 However, in this paper, we present an abstract result for necessary conditions, see Theorem \ref{Neccondcri}.
 This is a novel contribution and is significant because it was previously unknown whether subregularity could imply a growth condition.
 Furthermore, our result clearly establishes that this type of stability implies the bang-bang nature of optimal controls.
 Due to the general nature of this result, it can be applied to several previously studied optimal control problems, including those examined in \cite{Alellip,corella2023,VQreg}.